 Roosevelt recognized very early on that US involvement in the war was inevitable and also that the nation's armed forces were completely inadequate to the task.
 With the Luftwaffe controlling the skies over Europe and central to the Nazi military strategy of blitzkrieg, Roosevelt was especially concerned about American air capability, or more accurately the lack of it.
 He set a goal of building 50,000 airplanes and asked Congress for $1.2 billion (approximately $20 billion in today's dollars) to pay for it.
 Airplane manufacturing at the time was a craft industry with each unit individually built by hand often with unique configurations.
 Standardized mass manufacturing was the answer to ramping up production to achieve the numbers needed in short order.
 Roosevelt called upon William Knudsen, at the time president of General Motors, to assume control of American war materiel production.

 |B-24 Liberator bombers in production at Willow Run during WWII (Photo: Howard R. Hollem.
 Library of Congress.
 Public Domain.)|

 |Illustration: J. Howard Miller, 1941.|

 The two main narrative threads, and various subplots, of The Arsenal of Democracy could easily and in fact have been the subjects of separate books.
-But through a combination of primary and secondary research and facile storytelling, Baime weaves together an engaging narrative that retrieves an important piece of history for Detroit and for the nation at time when all that both seemed to have stood for appears to be in retreat.
+But through a combination of primary and secondary research and facile storytelling, Baime weaves together an interesting-enough narrative that retrieves an important piece of history for Detroit and for the nation at a time when all that both seemed to have stood for appears to be in retreat.
 It also brings attention back to Henry's doomed and now nearly forgotten son, Edsel, one of the Motor City's more solid citizens.